ragaeeb/das-js/content/blog/ramadaan-series-2010/index.md

 All lectures are from 6:30pm until 8:00pm

 Location:
-Musalla As-Sahaba (2835 Dumaurier Ave., Ramsey)
+Muṣallá As-Ṣaḥāba (2835 Dumaurier Ave., Ramsey)

 This class is free for both brothers and sisters and we encourage you to benefit from this blessed knowledge and attend.

 Please pass on this message.

 —
-Dar As-Sahaba Admin
+Dār As-Ṣaḥāba Admin